Evidence shows that meditation is as effective as standard medical treatments for depression. Learn about effective guided meditation resources.

 It’s the #1 free meditation app for both Android and iOS.

-It gives you access to over 7,000 free guided meditations, music tracks, talks, and courses by some of the most well-known names in meditation, including Jack Kornfield, Ram Dass, and Thich Nhat Hanh.
+It gives you access to thousands of free guided meditations, music tracks, talks, and courses by some of the most well-known names in meditation, including Jack Kornfield, Ram Dass, and Thich Nhat Hanh.

 InsightTimer offers playlists for over 60 categories of meditations organized by benefits.